 Because an object's distinguished name changes if the object is renamed or moved, the distinguished name is not a reliable identifier of an object.
 In Active Directory Domain Services, an object's objectGUID attribute never changes, even if the object is renamed or moved.
 You can retrieve the string form of the objectGUID using the GUID property method in IADs Property Methods.

 The sAMAccountName attribute is a logon name used to support clients and servers from previous version of Windows, such as Windows NT 4.0, Windows 95, Windows 98, and LAN Manager.
-The logon name must be less than 20 characters and be unique among all security principal objects within the domain.
+The logon name must be 20 or fewer characters and be unique among all security principal objects within the domain.